You Don't Have a Resume Problem. You Have a Direction Problem.

 What you actually have is rare: deep product-market fit intuition from the side of the table where most PM applicants have never sat.
 You understand GTM constraints.
 You know what friction kills adoption.
 You've shipped features and watched them fail in market.

-That's a story worth telling—but only to companies where that angle matters.
+That's a story worth telling.
+But only to companies where that angle matters.
 A Series A B2B startup scaling GTM?
 You're gold.
 A mobile consumer app?
 Maybe not.
 Direction clarity means you're not applying everywhere.
 You're applying somewhere.

 How You Actually Solve This

-Then, for each cluster, answer these:
+Then, for each territory, answer these:

 You're no longer trying to convince them you're a fit.
 You're walking them through why you're the fit.